Fourth Sunday of Lent - Mothering Sunday

 Amen.

-The Priest introduces the Mass & invites the people to confess their sins.
+The Celebrant introduces the Mass & invites the people to confess their sins.

 forgive us our sins and bring us to everlasting life.